offers Smart solutions for your

 Direct mass flowmeters are newer flow technologies

-Direct mass flow measurement is a relatively new measurement technology compared to volumetric ones and it is reason that most process automation measurement still uses volumetric techniques.
+Direct mass flow measurement is a relatively new measurement technology compared to volumetric ones and it is the reason that most process automation measurement still use volumetric techniques.
 Today process engineers are requiring more mass flow measurement than volumetric techniques wherever they can.
-However, the apprehensions of using mass flow versus volumetric flow measurements are based on cost or application where direct mass flow measurement is not possible due to various application complications.
+However, the apprehensions of using mass flow versus volumetric flow measurements are based on cost or application where direct measure mass flow is not possible due to various application complications.

 Mass Flow for Gases the ATMF series

 The Smartmeasurement ATMF series of mass Flowmeters are thermal dispersion type, utilizing constant temperature difference method of measuring Gas Mass Flow Rate.
 It contains two reference RTD sensors clad in a protective 316SS sheath.
-Featuring direct mass flow for gases with wide turn-down of over 100:1, low pressure drops, low flow sensitivity and no moving parts.
+Featuring direct mass flow for gasses with wide turn-down of over 100:1, low pressure drops, low flow sensitivity and no moving parts.
 The ATMF series comes in insertion and inline styles with various analog and digital outputs.
-It also comes with approved for explosive environments as well as a low for non-explosive gases.
+It also comes with approval for explosive environments as well as a low for non-explosive gasses.

 Mass Flow for liquids the ALCM series